-The Company has a note receivable of \$1,604 from Allegiant (the "Grid Note"), originally due on the later of March 1, 2019 or when Allegiant has completed one or more equity financings with collective proceeds of a minimum of \$4,000 subsequent to the date on which Allegiant lists on the TSX-V. On March 5, 2019, the Company received 1,000,000 common shares (the "Extension Shares") of Allegiant in exchange for extending the due date of the Grid Note to December 31, 2020 (the "Extended Grid Note").
+The Company has a note receivable of \$1,604 (the "Grid Note") from Allegiant, a company with certain directors in common, originally due on the later of March 1, 2019 or when Allegiant has completed one or more equity financings with collective proceeds of a minimum of \$4,000 subsequent to the date on which Allegiant lists on the TSX-V. On March 5, 2019, the Company received 1,000,000 common shares (the "Extension Shares") of Allegiant in exchange for extending the due date of the Grid Note to December 31, 2020 (the "Extended Grid Note").
 The fair value of the Extension Shares was \$190 at the time of issuance.
-The fair value of the Extended Grid Note is \$1,221, based on a 15% discount rate.
-The fair value of the Grid Note has been further reduced by the fair value of the Extension Shares, resulting in a carrying value of \$1,031 on initial recognition.
-The Extended Grid Note will be accreted to its face value of \$1,604 by the due date.
-During the year ended September 30, 2019, the Company recognized finance income of \$111 (2018 - \$nil) in connection with the Extended Grid Note.
+The fair value of the Extended Grid Note is \$1,220, based on a 15% discount rate.
+The fair value of the Grid Note has been further reduced by the fair value of the Extended Grid Note is \$1,604 by the due date.
 The Grid Note is non-interest bearing and unsecured.
+Subsequent to September 30, 2020, the Extended Grid Note was settled in exchange for 3,201,766 shares (the "Settlement Shares") of Allegiant.
+Consequently, the Company impaired the carrying value of the Extended Grid Note to \$1,345, and recorded an impairment charge of \$166 which corresponds to the fair value of the Settlement Shares as at September 30, 2020.